dfinity/portal/docs/tutorials/hackathon-prep-course/8-managing-canisters.md

 - [Controllers](/docs/current/tutorials/developer-journey/level-1/1.6-managing-canisters#adding-an-identity-as-a-controller-of-a-canister): The principal IDs of the canister's configured controllers.
 Controllers are able to perform operations such as deploying or stopping a canister.
 - [Memory allocation](/docs/current/developer-docs/gas-cost): The current amount of memory allocated by the canister.
 - [Compute allocation](/docs/current/developer-docs/gas-cost): The current amount of compute resources allocated by the canister.
-- [Freezing threshold](/docs/current/tutorials/developer-journey/level-1/1.6-managing-canisters#setting-the-canisters-freezing-threshold): The cycles freezing threshold, which indicates how many cycles the canister must maintain.
-The canister will deny requests if they would result in the canister's cycles balance falling below this threshold.
+- [Freezing threshold](/docs/current/tutorials/developer-journey/level-1/1.6-managing-canisters#setting-the-canisters-freezing-threshold): The cycles freezing threshold, defined in seconds, indicates when the IC estimates that the canister would be depleted of cycles before `freezing_threshold` seconds pass.
+This is estimated using the canister's current cost for storage and the canister's current size.
 - Memory size: The size of the memory used by the canister.
 - Balance: The canister's current cycles balance.
 - Module hash: The canister's Wasm module hash.